tweag/haskell-training/material/persistence.md

 ---

-We are going to use [rel8](https://hackage.haskell.org/package/rel8), a library which focuses on:
+We are going to use [rel8](https://hackage.haskell.org/package/rel8), a library which helps us to abstract away from the database and have a very Haskell-oriented approach

-- conciseness
-- inferrability
-- familiarity

 ---